SeamlessDistribution/SeamlessDistribution.github.io/merchant/ups/index.md

 # Flow description

 1. Customer scanns QRCode placed on sel-service machine using SEQR app.
-2. SEQR Unattended Payments service calls createPurchase exposed by reseller sending JSON with purchaseToken (machine id).
+2. SEQR Unattended Payments service calls createPurchase exposed by reseller sending JSON with token (machine id).
 3. Reseller calls sendInvoice exposed by SEQR and returns the invoice reference to SEQR Unattended Payments service.
 4. Reservation details are presented to customer.
 5. Customer confirms reservation with PIN number.